GoogleChromeLabs/ps-analysis-tool/README.md

 - Provide capabilities to toggle cookies on/off, and manipulate their values to test behaviors of sites

 ### Services
+This module provide services shareable to other parts of the tool

 #### Rendering
+- Components to generate UI/UX for each of the different output modules

 #### Data Storage
+- Capabilities for storing and querying data gathered and processed by the tool

 #### Analysis of Privacy Sandbox APIs